 Athens is the historical capital of Europe, and has a very long long history, dating from the first settlement in the Neolithic age.
 In the 5th Century B.C. ( The Golden Age of Pericles ) – the culmination of Athens’ long, fascinating history – the city’s values and civilization acquired a universal significance.
-Political thought, theatre, the arts, philosophy, science, architecture, among other forms of intellectual thought, reached an epic zenith, in a period of intellectual consummation unique in world history.
+Political thought, theater, the arts, philosophy, science, architecture, among other forms of intellectual thought, reached an epic zenith, in a period of intellectual consummation unique in world history.

 Athens was the womb of the western civilization.
 A host of Greek words and ideas, such as democracy, harmony, music, mathematics, art, gastronomy, architecture, logic, Eros, euphoria, among others, enriched a multitude of languages, and inspired civilizations.

 Over the years, a multitude of conquerors occupied Athens, and erected unique, splendid monuments – a rare historical palimpsest.

 In the year 1834, Athens became the capital of the Modern Greek state.
 The choice was based on the symbolic significance of Athens’ classical history.
 In two centuries since Athens has become an attractive modern metropolis with unrivaled charm.